cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ```

 ### User Forgot Password Response
-The response will always be successful, only because of infrastructural problems (network, database etc.) an error code will be returned
+The response will always be successful, only because of infrastructural problems (network, database etc.) an error code will be returned<br>
 If the user exists an email, with the necessary informations, will get send to the user.

 ## User Reset Password